craftisan/jetbrains-installer/README.md

 	```

-4. Run `jetbrains.sh` without sudo with the JetBrains product you want to install
+4. Run `jetbrains.sh` without sudo with the JetBrains product you want to install.

-	**JetBrains products support**: PhpStorm, WebStorm, PyCharm etc.

 	```shell
 	chmod 775 jetbrains.sh